Featured Golf Course

 History

-The Lake Worth Beach Golf Club is located in the City of Lake Worth in Palm Beach County.
-In 1923, the City of Lake Worth approved a proposition to build a golf course along the City’s lakefront.
+In 1923, the City of Lake Worth approved a proposition to build a municipal golf course along the City’s lakefront.
 The golf course architectural firm of Langford and Moreau was hired to design an 18-hole golf course.
+Their design had 13 holes laid out north of Lake Avenue with the remaining holes south of the road.
 Plans included dredging the bottom of Lake Worth to fill in a considerable portion along the lake front.
 A year later, a permit to fill part of the lakefront was received from the U.S. War Department for the construction of the golf course.

 Today